Dissolvable Solids For Babies

 • Try a mesh feeder

 Offering food in a mesh feeder is another option for safely starting your baby on finger foods.
-You simply place foods us as chunks of fruit or soft vegetables into the feeder, pop the lid/handle on and let your baby go for it!
+You simply place foods us as soft cubes of fruit or vegetables into the feeder, pop the lid/handle on and let your baby go for it!

-If you need support introducing solids to your little one, grab a copy of my Step-by-Step Starting Solids Guide or book a one-on-one consultation
+For more advice on introducing solids, grab a copy of my Step-by-Step Starting Solids Guide or book a one-on-one consultation

 Previous